 Anti Bullying Policy

-Students who are being bullied may show changes in behaviour, such as becoming shy and nervous, feigning illness, taking unusual absences, unexplained weight loss or clinging to adults.
+Students who are being bullied may show changes in behavior, such as becoming shy and nervous, feigning illness, taking unusual absences, unexplained weight loss or clinging to adults.
 There may be evidence of changes in work patterns, lacking concentration or truanting from school.
-In all instances The Ramsey Academy will encourage students to discuss their concerns with members of staff.
-Each House has a pastoral manager who students can go and see to discuss any concerns that they may have.
+In all instances The Ramsey Academy will encourage students to discuss their concerns with other members of the school community, be that in person, or through our electronic email system.
 The whole school community, therefore, must be alert to the signs of bullying and act promptly with issues as they arise.

 Bullying can be:

 - Physical - Pushing and shoving, tripping up, kicking, spitting.

 - Emotional - Humiliating someone, name calling, using insulting names or comments.